 Currency Exchange in Prague

-There are numerous bureaux de change in Prague – in the city centre, as well as at Prague’s airport and major train and bus stations.
+There are numerous bureaux de change in Prague – in the city center, as well as at Prague’s airport and major train and bus stations.
 After comparing the exchange rates on offer and finding the best deal don’t forget to ask about commission.
 A good tip is to ask how many Czech korunas you will receive in total after all charges have been deducted.
 Exchanging money in banks is also advisable.
-Current exchange rates can be found at www.cnb.cz and here.
+Current exchange rates can be found at www.cnb.cz.

 Payment Cards and Cash Machines (ATMs) in Prague